-- All Beef Feeder Calves must be owned, and in the possession of the exhibitor, no later than the first Saturday of May of the current calendar year.
-All Beef Feeder Calves must be brought to the Cass County Fairgrounds with completed Beef Feeder Calf Validation Form, weighed, and enroll in the rate-of-gain program, and have official ear tag IDs inserted, on the first Saturday of May (11:00 a.m. - 1:00 p.m.) of the current calendar year. - All Beef Feeder Calves must be dehorned and castrated prior to validation. - All Beef Feeder Calves will be vaccinated at time of validation, by superintendent(s).
-NO EXCEPTIONS WILL BE ALLOWED. - 4.
-Maximum of two (2) entries per class allowed.
-Maximum of two (2) animals in Section D. - Classes 341 345 Any beef animals containing any beef breeding. - Beef Feeder Calves weighing less than 250 pounds or more than 600 pounds are eligible to show, but cannot compete for champions or be sold in the livestock auction. - Exhibitors will be limited to a maximum of (1) sale order for Beef Feeder Calves, coming from Section D - Beef Feeder Steers.
-This sale order is separate from Market Beef sale orders. - Beef Feeder Calves may NOT be shown in any Breeding Stock classes.
+Validation Form, weighed, and enroll in the rate-of-gain program, and have official ear tag IDs inserted, on the first Saturday of May (11:00 a.m. - 1:00 p.m.) of the current calendar year.

+- 2. All Beef Feeder Calves must be dehorned and castrated prior to validation. - 3.
+All Beef Feeder Calves will be vaccinated at time of validation, by superintendent(s).
+NO EXCEPTIONS WILL BE ALLOWED. - Maximum of two (2) entries per class allowed.
+Maximum of two (2) animals in Section D. - 5.
+Classes 341 345 Any beef animals containing any beef breeding. - Beef Feeder Calves weighing less than 250 pounds or more than 600 pounds are eligible to show, but cannot compete for champions or be sold in the livestock auction.
+Beef feeder calves weighing less than 225 pounds at weigh in will not be allowed to remain on the fairgrounds. - Exhibitors will be limited to a maximum of (1) sale order for Beef Feeder Calves, coming from Section D - Beef Feeder Steers.
+This sale order is separate from Market Beef sale orders. - 8.
+Beef Feeder Calves may NOT be shown in any Breeding Stock classes.